Raynes/clojail/README.markdown

 can't be done.
 Even if clojail breaks, the breaker can't wipe your system unless he has broken the JVM sandbox, in which case he has worked hard and earned his prize.

-### What can happen?

-If somebody finds a hole in your Clojure sandbox, all they can do is break the state of the sandbox.
-Meaning, if they find a way to use 'eval', they can eval any code they like.
-That code will still be evaluated under the JVM sandbox.
-They can, however, use eval to call def and redefine stuff in the sandbox.
-This also means they can cause out-of-memory errors by defining a bunch of stuff.
-You'll want to prepare for such things.

-We're considering making an effort to maintain a tester in clojail.testers that tries to block out *everything* that's bad.
-The reason we haven't undertaken that task so far is because we don't want anybody to assume that the tester is totally secure, because you can never really be certain. `secure-tester` is unfortunately named.
-It should be `secure-enough-tester` or `rather-secure-tester`.
-For the most part, secure-tester *is* secure enough.
-Just be aware that there will probably be holes, just not catastrophic ones.

 ## License